 - The tantrums and defiance are causing a lot of conflict at home and disrupting family life

-- The behavior is impeding your child’s ability to get along with peers and he/she may be left out of birthday parties, play dates, and other social events
+- The behavior is impeding your child’s ability to get along with peers and he/she may be left out of virtual social events, birthday parties, or play dates

 - Your child is upset and may feel bad because the anger feels out of his/her control